What is SSH Port Forwarding?

 This will forward port 5900 on the external server (the SSH partner of the one on which the command is executed) to port 5900 of your local computer, and it will allow you to remotely access a terminal session with an IP address that might be blocked by firewalls or proxies.

 Remote desktop connections are possible with SSH port forwarding, making it a convenient and secure way to access remote systems.
-It’s also possible to send data to a program that you are running on your local machine from another host.
-You can use SSH port forwarding to encrypt the connection from one host to another, which can be useful if you are using public WiFi.
+It’s also possible to send data to a program you are running on your local machine from another host.
+You can also use SSH port forwarding to encrypt the connection from one host to another, which can be useful if you are using public WiFi.

 Wrapping Up